 If you don’t have any micro-influencers in your audience, use hashtags within your niche to find them.
 Once you find a couple, use their profiles to see who else is within their network.
-Influencers often share content from similar influencers, so if you like the look of one social media account, you can quickly create a list of potential partners.
+Influencers often share content from similar accounts, so you can quickly create a list of potential partners with some basic research.

 When selecting micro-influencers, consider the following: